The agency model is a massive success in the business world.

 No equipment or agency software purchasing.

-All of that’s handled by the external agency, ultimately, making that agency cheaper than the in-house equivalent.
-If a business sets up its own agency, it has to accept the costs that come with it.
-These costs aren’t just monetary, either.
-As the in-house agency is owned by its parent company, that parent company has to expend time on running the agency.
-Even when some of these tasks are delegated to the agency head, it has to be overseen by the parent.
+All of that is handled by the external agency, ultimately making it cheaper than the in-house equivalent.
+If a business sets up its own agency, it must accept the associated costs.
+These costs aren’t just monetary.
+Because the in-house agency is owned by its parent company, the parent must spend time running the agency.
+Even when tasks are delegated to the agency head, the parent company must oversee them.

 Disadvantage 2 – Lack of outsider perspective